 that will able to

 be doing something.

-We are not just gonna look at things.
+We are not just going to look at things,

 These are spinal cord columns.